xwmx/nb/README.md

 [![Build Status](https://travis-ci.org/xwmx/notes.svg?branch=master)](https://travis-ci.org/xwmx/notes)

-# `❯ notes`
+# `❯ nb` · `notes` + `bookmark`

-`notes` is a command line note-taking, bookmarking, archiving, and research management tool with encryption, advanced search, [Git](https://git-scm.com/)-backed versioning and syncing, [Pandoc](http://pandoc.org/)-backed conversion, global and local notebooks, tagging, and more, all in a single portable script.
+`nb` is a command line note-taking, bookmarking, archiving, and research management tool with encryption, advanced search, [Git](https://git-scm.com/)-backed versioning and syncing, [Pandoc](http://pandoc.org/)-backed conversion, global and local notebooks, tagging, and more, all in a single portable script.
-`notes` creates notes in text-based formats like [Markdown](https://en.wikipedia.org/wiki/Markdown) and [Emacs Org mode](https://orgmode.org/), can work with files in any format, and can export notes to many document formats. `notes` can also create private, password-protected encrypted notes and bookmarks.
+`nb` creates notes in text-based formats like [Markdown](https://en.wikipedia.org/wiki/Markdown) and [Emacs Org mode](https://orgmode.org/), can work with files in any format, and can export notes to many document formats. `nb` can also create private, password-protected encrypted notes and bookmarks.

-With `notes`, you can add and edit notes using Vim, Emacs, VS Code, Sublime Text, and any other text editor you prefer. `notes` works in any standard Linux / Unix environment, including macOS and Windows via WSL.
+With `nb`, you can add and edit notes using Vim, Emacs, VS Code, Sublime Text, and any other text editor you prefer. `nb` works in any standard Linux / Unix environment, including macOS and Windows via WSL.
-[Optional dependencies](#optional) can be installed to enhance functionality, but `notes` works great without them.
+[Optional dependencies](#optional) can be installed to enhance functionality, but `nb` works great without them.

-`notes` includes `bookmark`, a powerful text-based CLI bookmarking system that includes local full-text search of cached page content with regular expression support, tagging, convenient filtering and listing, Wayback Machine snapshot lookup for broken links, and easy viewing of bookmarked pages in the
+`nb` includes `bookmark`, a powerful text-based CLI bookmarking system that includes local full-text search of cached page content with regular expression support, tagging, convenient filtering and listing, Wayback Machine snapshot lookup for broken links, and easy viewing of bookmarked pages in the